 If you have been a victim of crime, we promise to:

-Once you’ve reported the crime, a police officer will be given your case.
+Once you have reported the crime, a police officer will be given your case.
 They will be your main point of contact and will give you updates at least once a month until the case is closed.

-You will be given a crime reference number so we can quickly identify your case and you will also be given access to TrackMyCrime, an online crime tracking system.
+You will be given a crime reference number so we can quickly identify your case.

 You are entitled to be informed of a decision:

 - to give the suspect an out of court disposal, such as any caution given by the police

 - not to prosecute the suspect

 what is a Victim Personal Statement?